mistyfun/TED-API-integration-test/README.md

 git clone https://github.com/yourusername/tender-search-app.git
 cd tender-search-app

+#### Backend Setup (Spring Boot)
+1. Navigate to the backend directory (if your project has separate directories for frontend and backend):
+  *cd backend*
+2. Build the Project:
+  *mvn clean install*
+3. Set Up Environment Variables:
+  Create an `application.properties` file in the *src/main/resources/* directory and add any necessary configuration, such as the TED API base URL.
+4. Run the Backend Server:
+   mvn spring-boot:run

+   The backend server will start at `http://localhost:8080`.
+#### Frontend Setup (React)
+1. Navigate to the frontend directory (if applicable):

+   *cd frontend*

-2. Install dependencies:
+3. Install Dependencies:

   Using npm:

   *npm install*

   Or using Yarn:

   *yarn install*

 3. Set up environment variables:

   Create a .env file in the root of the project and add any necessary environment variables.
 For example:

   *REACT_APP_API_URL=http://localhost:8080/api.ted.europa.eu/v3/*

 ##### Usage
 1. Start the development server:

   Using npm:

   *npm start*

   Or using Yarn:

   *yarn start*

   This will start the app and open it in your default browser.
 The app will be available at *http://localhost:3000*.

 2. Perform a search: